Lip Service

 The dream factory certainly loves to celebrate a redemptive third act, no matter how instrumental they may have been in the preceding misery.
 Whilst the 2017 best picture win for Moonlight and gongs for black actors Viola Davis and Mahershala Ali represented some recognition for people of colour following two consecutive years of all-white actor nominations, many feel this was a bone being thrown amidst controversy and public pressure and not a seismic shift in thinking.
 Last year's Warrior King, a historical action adventure again starring the excellent Viola Davis heading an all-black cast and helmed by Gina Prince-Bythewood, a black female director, was considered a shoe-in for several categories at this year's award, but didn't receive a single nomination.

-fight for their ideals, but in her awards acceptance speech, Women Talking director Polley emphasised the importance of open dialogue, where people with different opinions can not just talk, but listen to each other and move forward towards resolution without violence.
+No black female director has ever been nominated.
+As befits the title, the predominantly female cast of Warrior King played characters forced to fight for their ideals, but in her awards acceptance speech, Women Talking director Polley emphasised the importance of open dialogue, where people with different opinions can not just talk, but listen to each other and move forward towards resolution without violence.
 It's a lovely idea in a seemingly ever-more divided world, where gasoline is routinely poured on the bonfire of culture wars for cynical political sway.
 The purported meritocracy of the Oscars, in reality so unrepresentative of the true melting pot of society, is really the flawed pinnacle of a rigged entertainment system encompassing the Directors Guild of America, The Screen Actors Guild, Critics Groups and The Golden Globes, right back to the studios and executives financing productions.

 It's saying something when linguistic analysis of Disney's wide oeuvre of princess movies shows the male characters speak far more than the female “leads”.
 In more recent years, hits such as Tangled, Frozen and Moana have seen the pendulum swinging toward greater female agency and feature supporting characters' vocal recognition of female characters' skills and achievements, not just their looks.
 Nevertheless, in the tidal wave of Marvel (Now also Disney-owned) superhero movies from the last decade and a half, it's concerning it took 21 movies to debut a female lead, (Brie Larson's Captain Marvel), 17 to feature a female villain (Thor: Ragnarok's Cate Blanchett) and the release of the first solo female-directed feature, 2021's Black Widow was essentially overshadowed by the pay dispute which led its star, Scarlet Johansson to sue her employer, a subject indicative of wider failings and institutionalized marginalization of women – and not just in Hollywood.
 A recently released study by the Pew Research Centre showed that in 2022, women over the age of 16 made 82 cents for every dollar earned by men, a figure which has barely changed in the last two decades.